iclita/logy/README.md

 $ logy -file=path/to/file.log --no-color # The parser will display all text with the same color (black/white).
 Probably you will never want this behavior but it's here just in case :)
 ```

-Of course all the flag options can becombined in any manner to obtain the desired results
+Of course all the flag options can be combined in any manner to obtain the desired results

 ## Contributing